 I think I have been discriminated against – at work, or in a store or restaurant, by a landlord or a government body.
 What can I do?
-Discrimination is an action or a decision that results in unfair treatment of person or a group for reasons such as their race, age or disability.
-These reasons […]
+Discrimination is an action or a decision that results in unfair treatment of person or a group for unfair reasons such as their race, age, disability, sexual orientation, or […]

 I will be representing myself in a legal proceeding.
 Where can I find resources for self-represented litigants?
 If you will be representing yourself in a lawsuit, you may find it helpful to search the website of the courthouse that will be hearing your case.
 Most court websites provide information for self-represented litigants, or links to […]

 I believe that I have been harassed on the basis of my sex, sexual orientation, gender identity, race, or another prohibited ground of discrimination, in my workplace, or in a store or restaurant, by a landlord or a government body.
 What can I do?
 Harassment on the basis of a prohibited ground of discrimination such […]